KevinFlanagan7/PP5-Golf-Shop/TESTING.md

 ### Lighthouse

-Lighthouse tests were run on all deployed pages for mobile and desktop, see results below:
+Lighthouse tests were run on all deployed pages for mobile and desktop, In future development, performance improvements could be implemented by working on optimizing image loading by serving images in different formats and compressing.
+Additionally, working to reduce render-blocking resources by inlining critical CSS, deferring non-essential JavaScript, and improving the delivery of external resources to enhance page load speed.
+See results below:

 <details><summary>Home page</summary>